jeremiedecock/tabs-urls-to-clipboard/README.md

 # Tabs' URLs to Clipboard

-A simple Firefox and Chrome extension to copy the URL of selected tabs to the clipboard as a list in Markdown, HTML, or plain text format.
+A simple extension for web browers (Firefox, Chrome, ...) to copy the URL of selected tabs to the clipboard as a list in Markdown, HTML, or plain text format.

 ## Features